 The QSL is responsible for managing all commercial, broadcast, marketing, ticketing and administrative matters relating to the league, and its 12 member clubs.

 The league's most recent championship winners were Al Sadd Sports Club.
 The most historically-successful team in the league are also Al Sadd, with 14 shields to their credit.

 The league currently features 12 clubs, with the bottom team straightaway getting relegated at the end of season and the top side from the Second Division automatically gaining promotion.
 There will be a play-off between the 11th-placed QSL side and second-placed Second Division club for the right to play in the top flight.

 Besides the domestic league competition, the QSL runs the Qatar Cup, played by the top-four First Division teams at the end of season, and QSL Cup.

-The teams also participate in the QFA organized tournaments of the Sheikh Jassim Cup, a prelude to the first division regular season, and the Emir Cup, a tournament played every season by 18 first and second division teams.
-The league title has been won by 12 different clubs since its inception.
+The teams also compete in the QFA-organised tournaments — season-opening Sheikh Jassim Cup and Amir Cup played every season by 18 First and Second Division clubs.
+The league has been won by 12 different clubs since its inception.

 During the 2017-18 season, the QSL was renamed as QNB Stars League following a sponsorship deal signed with the Qatar National Bank.